 1445 – 1515 Resident and Visitor entrance / exit procedures.

 Residents will be informed by staff upon arrival where to sit and how to access their table as there are strict measures in place to ensure 2m social distancing is maintained.

 Residents subject to shielding may receive a social visit as long as social distancing measures are adhered to.

 No physical contact will be allowed during visits (including handshakes, handholding, hugs or kisses)

 Visits will only be allowed by people who are symptom free, who have not been asked to self-isolate and who have not recently come into contact with anyone who has symptoms or is self-isolating.

 Who cannot have a visit?

 New receptions and those who are returning from external hospital who are yet to complete their 14 days isolation on a specific unit away from the main resident population to prevent the spread of infection.

 All visitors aged over 11 years will be required to wear face coverings on arrival at the visitors centre and throughout the visit.

-Unfortunately, there will be no indoor creche / play areas or refreshments available which aids our efforts to further reduce visitor movement in support of social distancing.
+There will be no indoor creche / play areas or refreshments available to further reduce visit movement to support social distancing.
 No property may be brought to the visits hall or handed in by visitors.